By the Numbers

 - 2011: 882 (521 individual women, 117 families with 244 children)

-The number of individual women served has been relative stable for a period of three years.
+The number of individual women served has been relative stable for the past several years.
 The spike in 2009 can be directed attributed to our nation’s poor economy, a lack of safe and affordable housing, life sustaining employment opportunities, and little to no support for health and medical needs.
 The same can be said of what is lacking for families.
 However, in addition to this list of unavailable resources, families found it nearly impossible to secure life supporting income and safe and affordable housing.
 All of Milwaukee’s family serving agencies found themselves at full capacity in 2009 - 2011.
 Therefore, they could not accept referrals from emergency shelters such as The Cathedral Center with the degree of efficiency they had in the past.
-This results in the average length of stay to rise consistently in 2009 and 2010 and we find that we are providing critical services to fewer individuals for longer periods of time.
+This results in the average length of stay to rise consistently and we find that we are providing critical services to fewer individuals for longer periods of time.